 5. Identify the Areas of Work You Can Outsource

-Once you have identified the core competencies, it is time to focus on the areas that can be outsourced to allow you to better focus on strengthening these competencies.
-Outsourcing also frees up the employees' time, enabling them to work on developing the core competencies.
+Once you've identified your core competencies, it is time to focus on the areas that can be outsourced.
+Outsourcing frees up your employees' time, enabling them to better focus on strengthening these competencies in practice.

 What Are Core Competencies in Business: Takeaways

-If you're a small enterprise or startup that needs help defining your core competencies, small business consulting firms can help you understand and even develop competencies that will help you gain an edge in the competition.
+If you're a small enterprise or startup that needs help defining your core competencies, small business consulting firms can be invaluable.
+These firms can help you identify and nurture your company’s strengths, so you can gain a competitive advantage in the market.